Application Process

 We hope you will find all the information you need to complete the registration process for a place at Blackheath Prep.
 If you have any questions please do not hesitate to contact our Admissions Office on 020 8305 5062 or email admissions@blackheathprep.co.uk.

-We have a limited number of (full fee paying) places in Year 4 for the current academic year.
+We currently have a limited number of places (full fee paying) in our Prep for pupils wishing to join us in Year 4 and Year 5 in September 2024.
 To apply register here.

 Key Admission dates

-7+ Places - September 2024 intake | |
+7+ (Year 3) - September 2025 intake

 Register Online

+Nursery is the usual point of entry to the school and pupils join the school at the intake following their 3rd birthday.
 Applications for a place at Blackheath Prep should be completed online together with payment of a £150 non-refundable fee to complete the registration process.
 We accept children by assessment, not on a first come first served basis.

 Joining the Nursery

-If your child’s birthday falls between 1 September and 31 December, you have the option for them to join our January intake into a small Nursery class of up to 16 pupils.
-These pupils automatically transfer into the main Nursery classes in the September of the same year.
+If your child’s birthday falls between 1 September and 31 December, you have the option for them to join our January intake into a small Nursery class of up to 16 pupils, in Nursery A. These pupils automatically transfer into the main Nursery classes in the September of the same year.
 Children eligible for the January intake may wish to be assessed instead for the September intake.
 However, if children attend the assessment for the January intake and are unsuccessful, they will be unable to be reassessed for the following September entry.
 Places offered for a January start cannot be deferred to a September start.

 Joining at 7+

-We also have an intake to our school at 7+ in Year 3.
-We offer pupils joining our Prep a rich and broad curriculum and excellent preparation for the 11+ and senior school entrance exams.
-As part of the Eltham College family of schools, our Prep pupils also benefit from a priority assessment process for places at Eltham College, allowing them to sit the entrance exam and receive offers ahead of other feeder schools.
+We offer pupils joining our Prep in Year 3 and above, a rich and broad curriculum and excellent preparation for the 11+ and senior school entrance exams.
+As part of the Eltham College Family of Schools, our Prep pupils also benefit from a priority assessment process for places at Eltham College for those who choose it as their preferred senior school.
+This enables our pupils to sit the entrance exam and receive offers ahead of other feeder schools.
+Pupils who accept an offer of a place are then able to withdraw from the 11+ process.

 Occasional vacancies